khitishpradhan/water_management_app/README.md

 MYSQL setup (inside server.js):
 On the sequelize initialization pass the table_name, username and password of the database you want to use.
 Change host if needed.

+NOTE: Need to populate the "waterusages" table with some dummy data to simulate some features.

 sendMail setup(inside sendMail.js):
 On the nodemailer initialization pass the email(user), password, host, PORT of the according to mailer you want to use.